connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-The scaleX function used to draw the graph, combined with `.invert` and `x` a value can be determined for any cursor position.
+The scaleX function used to draw the chart, combined with `.invert` and `x` a value can be determined for any cursor position.

 </td>
 </tr>